 Validation and Data Quality

-Analytics provides an ability to measure data and a window to drill through to validate the numbers are accurate and as expected.
-If the system is still in use filtering by time allows new data to be viewed or exported to provide incremental updates.
+Analytics provides an ability to measure data and a window to drill through to validate that the numbers are accurate and as expected.
+If the system is still in use, filtering by time allows new data to be viewed or exported to provide incremental updates.